Architect as Developer: 5 Portraits of Successful Firms

 Conventional Investors and developers aim for the maximum of profit before architectural claim.
 EM2N do it differently.
 The goal of the Archipreneurs is to design interesting projects with high architectural quality with an adequate return of investment.
 In this sense the can offer better, more individual housing types for their clients which are not standard mainstream and which are in this way more sustainable.

-It seems to be worthwhile for the architects.
+The Architect as Developer model seems to be worthwhile for the architects.
 The second project is already in the pipeline.
-Hier are some links to the projects:
+Here are some links to the projects: